opclavicle/object-learning-task/README.md

 # A five-day training discription
-This object-learning-task contains two versions of object training code.
+This object-learning-task contains two versions of object training code, full traning and short-reactivation.

 The whole project and its latest version can be found on https://osf.io/utx6n/.

 # Requirements